arrayio/array-io-keychain/README.md

 **Test the KeyChain commands** on the demo page [here](https://arrayio.github.io/array-io-keychain/demo/).

-You can find the detailed technical specification of the KeyChain system below if you refer to [How it works](#how-it-works) section.
+You can find the detailed technical specification of the KeyChain system below if you refer to [Three layers of security](https://github.com/arrayio/array-io-keychain/wiki#three-security-layers-of-keychain) section.

 ## Installation